lunarmodules/ldoc/doc/doc.md

 1.4 introduces basic support for [Moonscript](http://moonscript.org).
 Moonscript module conventions are just the same as Lua, except for an explicit class construct.
-@{list.moon} shows how `@classmod` can declare modules that export one class, with metamethods put explicitly into a separate section.
+@{list.moon} shows how **@classmod** can declare modules that export one class, with metamethods and methods put implicitly into a separate section.

 ## Basic Usage